 Why Jefit And Apple Health Need To Sync

 Having your workout data in one place is more than just convenience.
 When Jefit and Apple Health sync, you get a complete overview of your health.
-This helps you:
+Research on Digital Health Monitoring shows that aggregated data helps you:

 When the sync breaks, you lose the full picture.
 This can make your fitness journey confusing or even demotivating.